Professor Emeritus, UC Berkeley

-Distinguished Professor, UC Davis Department of Human Ecology, Community and Regional Development Program
+Distinguished Professor, Department of Human Ecology, Community, and Regional Development Program, UC Davis

-Professor Kenney has been the Senior Project Director at the Berkeley Roundtable on the International Economy for the last two decades and is now a Senior Fellow at the Research Institute for the Finnish Economy.
-Starting in 2017, He became an Affiliated Professor at the Instituto di Management at Scuola Superiore Sant’Anna.
+Professor Kenney is a Co-Director at the Berkeley Roundtable on the International Economy and a Senior Fellow at the Research Institute for the Finnish Economy.
+Starting in 2017, he became an Affiliated Professor at the Instituto di Management at Scuola Superiore Sant’Anna.
 He was the Arthur Andersen Distinguished Visitor at the University of Cambridge and has been a visiting scholar at the Copenhagen Business School, Hitotsubashi, Kobe, Stanford, Tokyo Universities, and UC San Diego.

 Laura D. Tyson

 Distinguished Professor of the Graduate School, Haas School of Business, UC Berkeley

 Faculty Director, Institute for Business & Social Impact(link is external)

 BA, Economics, Smith College